Security is leadership work

 • Recovery.
 If systems go down, you restore operations without prolonged business damage.

 If any one of these is weak, risk rises fast.
 Prevention without detection creates blind spots.
 Detection without recovery creates panic.
 Recovery without prevention becomes expensive and frequent.
+Executives should think of readiness as a balanced operating condition, not a technical score.

 The executive risk map

-A risk map showing six security risk categories leaders can track without technical detail.
+A risk map showing six security risk categories leaders can track without technical detail

 Use a simple risk map to focus leadership attention.
 Track trend, ownership, and actions per category.